cjam/DevelopmentVM/puppet_modules/mongodb/README.md

 ##Module Description

 The MongoDB module manages mongod server installation and configuration of the mongod daemon.
-For the time being it supports only a single
+For the time being it supports only a single MongoDB server instance, without sharding functionality.

-MongoDB server instance, without sharding and  limited replica set functionality (you can define the replica set parameter in the config file, however rs.initiate() has to be done manually).
+For the 0.5 release, the MongoDB module now supports database and user types.

+For the 0.6 release, the MongoDB module now supports basic replicaset features (initiating a replicaset and adding members, but without specific options).

 ## Setup